The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Research Opportunities and Challenges

 \subsection{Security Problems}

-The privacy and security of data in a virtual environment are major concerns, even though companies and organizations have proceeded to innovate their security systems since Metaverse networks are shared virtual environments where numerous diverse users build.
-In light of the Metaverse's multifaceted social and economic ramifications, advanced security measures must be employed when integrating GN components to protect user privacy and data.
+The privacy and security of data in a virtual environment are major concerns, even though organizations have proceeded to innovate their security systems since Metaverse networks are shared virtual environments where numerous diverse users build.
 From a network perspective, security issues frequently occur in communication processes.
-Since the transmission contains information regarding the behaviour and identity of the user, malicious attackers can deduce sensitive information based on unwittingly leaked information.
-In a system with loads of concurrent access, information must be protected from being tampered with or modified by unauthorized users or systems.
-Accordingly, efficient security mechanisms, secure data management, trusted assets, and control over personal data access and usage are critical to ensure strict data security and privacy in networks.
+Since the transmission contains information regarding the behaviour and identity of the user, malicious attackers can deduce sensitive information based on unwittingly leaked information. \phuc{Accordingly, input prediction could be utilized to detect abnormal patterns in data transmission, which may indicate security threats, allowing for preemptive action to be taken.
+Besides, DT can be employed to test and reinforce security mechanisms by creating virtual environments where potential security breaches are simulated and analyzed.
+This allows for the identification and mitigation of vulnerabilities before they can be exploited in real scenarios.}